 by Beverly Hutchinson McNeff

 The other night, I was downstairs in my kitchen getting a drink of water when I noticed a little fly in the corner of the window over the sink.
-I normally don’t like flies in my house; my “deal” with them has always been “If you remain outside you live, but inside….well, that’s another story.”
-Frankly, I was too tired to bother and figured this little fella’s life usually isn’t that long, so I’d give him a reprieve, and I went to bed.
+I usually don’t like flies in my house; my “deal” with them has always been, “If you remain outside, you live, but inside…well, that’s another story.”
+Frankly, I was too tired to bother and figured this little fellow’s life usually isn’t that long, so I’d give him a reprieve, and I went to bed.

-The next morning I was surprised to see that same fly in the same corner of the window still attempting his fruitless effort to get out.
-He was never going to penetrate through the window, and my heart went out to him.
+The following day I was surprised to see that same fly in the same corner of the window, still attempting his fruitless effort to get out.
+He would never penetrate through the window, and my heart went out to him.
 I decided I would help him escape by showing him the way to freedom.
-My windows don’t open upward but to the side, so as I slid the window open and pushed up the screen so the fly could escape, I began gently pushing the fly around the window to the open air.
-But, that silly fly would not take my help and kept returning to that window corner where no escape was possible.
+My windows don’t open upward, but to the side.
+As I slid the window open and pushed the screen up so the fly could escape, I began gently pushing him around the window to the open air.
+But that silly fly would not take my help and kept returning to that window corner where no escape was possible.

-I tried a number of ways to make him see the error of his ways: talking to him, sliding the widow in front of him, pushing him numerous times with my finger, and even telepathically joining with him.
+I tried several ways to make him see the error of his ways: talking to him, sliding the window in front of him, pushing him numerous times with my finger, and even telepathically joining with him.
 No use!
-He was stuck in his pattern, and frankly I was stuck in mine.
+He was stuck in his pattern, and frankly, I was stuck in mine.

 This little fly gave me a chance to do what all my years of studying had asked me to do: stop, be still, and let healing come.”

 It became clear to me that this little fly represented a bigger lesson.
-How many times had I tried to be helpful to someone — thinking that I knew how to help them and yet they did not take my advice or direction?
+How many times had I tried to be helpful to someone — thinking that I knew how to help them, yet they did not take my advice or direction?
 They clung to their old ways and patterns, which I could see would not work, just as the fly clung to his corner of the window.
-Many times I would get frustrated and angry with them and maybe even gave up on them.
+I would often get frustrated and angry with them and maybe even give up on them.
 This little fly gave me a chance to do what all my years of studying had asked me to do: stop, be still, and let healing come.
-I was willing to see that my way was not the answer and I could let go of my judgment that the fly’s way would never work and be open to an answer that would bring healing release to both of us, if I was willing to let it come.
+I was willing to see that my way was not the answer, and I could let go of my judgment that the fly’s way would never work and be open to an answer that would bring healing release to both of us if I was willing to let it come.